 Details of the related party transactions of the Group during the year are set out in Note 31 to the consolidated financial statements.
-These related party transactions also constituted continuing connected transactions exempt from the reporting, announcement and independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
+These related party transactions also constituted either a connected transaction or continuing connected transactions exempt from the reporting, announcement and independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
 The Company confirmed that it has complied with the applicable disclosure requirements of Chapter 14A of the Listing Rules.